-If you’re using JTAC foam plates like I am here, you’ll need to shorten and re-profile the tops.
-A five minute job with scissors.
+If you’re using JTAC dummy plates like I am here, you’ll need to shorten and re-profile the tops.
+A five minute job.
 However, the width of these medium plates was fine for my medium Ultra.

 The rear of the plate bags is padded, and lined with mesh for comfort and breathability:

 6. Bib Details